CIDRAM/Docs/readme.en.md

 There are some subtle changes to the way auxiliary rules are structured, and there are changes to the configuration, but if you use the import/export feature at the front-end backup page, you won't need to manually rewrite, adjust, or recreate anything.
 When importing, CIDRAM knows what's needed, and will handle it for you automatically.

+For a list of the changes introduced by v3 (e.g., features added, features removed, etc), refer to the [v3 changelog](https://github.com/CIDRAM/CIDRAM/blob/v3/Changelog.md#v300).

 #### 10.1 Upgrading to CIDRAM v4 from a version earlier than CIDRAM v3

 Refer to the above: A fresh installation is recommended.